ChrisVN123/02476_mlops_exam/reports/README.md

 For example, we created a Docker image to handle training our machine learning model.
 The Dockerfile includes a Python base image, installs required libraries like PyTorch and W&B, and copies our project files from the src/ directory.
 The image is set up to run our train_model.py script, which handles tasks like preprocessing data, training the model, and logging results to W&B.

-We also integrated Docker with Google Cloud services.
-Using GitHub Actions, we automatically built and pushed Docker images to Google Cloud Artifact Registry, which allowed us to use them for training and deployment. ---
+We also built a docker image for our API and deployed it on the GCP.
+Furthermore, using GitHub Actions, we automatically built and pushed Docker images to Google Cloud Artifact Registry, which allowed us to use them for training.
+All dockerfiles are found in the folder dockerfiles in the root of the repository. ---

 ### Question 16